Neenello Naanalle: Soundtrack

 Ramesh Krishna scored the film's background music and music for its soundtrack reusing all tunes from the original Telugu film, with its lyrics penned by K. Kalyan and Kaviraj.
 The soundtrack album consists of six tracks.
 It was released in the form of Compact Cassettes and CDs in June 2006 in Bangalore.
-All tunes were reused from original except "Sankranthi".
+All tunes were reused from original except "Sankranthi" while "Adhire Adhire" from the original is not featured.